- Incidence of Carpal Bone Fractures

 Fractures of the tuberosity of the trapezium may be associated with fractures of the hook of the hamate or with dislocation of the hamate.

-- Tenderness and swelling at the base of thumb
+- Tenderness and swelling at the base of the thumb

 - Painful pinch

-Beam is directed toward trapeziometacarpal joints with wrist pronated and hypothenar emminence resting on the cassette.
+The beam is directed toward trapeziometacarpal joints with wrist pronated and hypothenar eminence resting on the cassette.

 Carpal Tunnel view

-Consider getting comparison views of normal wrist, or CT scan if diagnosis is not definitive on plan films.
+Consider getting comparison views of the normal wrist, or CT scan if the diagnosis is not definitive on plan films.

-If the xrays do not help to reach at the conclusion, computerised tomography [CT] or bone scintigraphy can be done.
+If the x-rays do not help to reach the conclusion, computerized tomography [CT] or bone scintigraphy can be done.

-Fractures involving an articular surface require accurate reduction and in displaced fractures open reduction and internal fixation is recommended.
+Fractures involving an articular surface require accurate reduction and in displaced fractures, open reduction and internal fixation are recommended.